-Given Bayern's dominance and expected strangle hold on the Bundesliga title, you are effectively betting on the team you think is going to finish second with the Dortmund squad just favourites to do so ahead of Hoffenheim.
-The competitive nature of the Bundesliga (excluding Bayern Munich) means you can’t totally rule out the likes of RB Leipzig, Schalke, Hoffenheim or Dortmund this season.
+Given Bayern's dominance and expected strangle hold on the Bundesliga title, you are effectively betting on the team you think is going to finish second with Thomas Tuchel’s Dortmund squad the clear favourites to do so ahead of Bayer Leverkusen.
+The competitive nature of the Bundesliga (excluding Bayern Munich) means you can’t totally rule out the likes of Bayer Leverkusen, Schalke, Wolfsburg or Borussia Monchengladbach this season.

 Borussia Dortmund are sure to offer Bayern some stiff resistance this season but they too will be pressured from a number of teams looking to book a spot in the Champions League.
 There are a number of teams who are aiming to close the gap on the division’s top two teams and this could be a very competitive market which is worth careful consideration for your Bundesliga betting predictions.

 There are a range of additional positional finish markets available to you at the top end of the Bundesliga.
 Of these, the Bundesliga top 4 finish market is one of the most popular options.
 Most bookies won’t even offer you a price on Bayern to finish in the top 4, as their chances of finishing among this group are so strong.
 But you can utilise this market if you’ve got a sneaking feeling about a team who have strengthened their squad well over the summer.